 Place shrimps into a small bowl along with egg white and tapioca starch.

-You can grind your chicken and shrimps in a meat grinder.
-Or you can use a blender.
+You can grind your chicken and shrimps in a meat grinder, or you can use a food processor.

-Transfer the ground chicken and shrimps in a shallow bowl.
+Transfer the ground chicken and shrimps to a shallow bowl.

-Add Thai chili paste, salt, pepper and mushroom powder.
+Add sambal, salt, white pepper and mushroom powder.